-Social care, unlike health care, is not free to everyone.
+Social care, unlike health care, is not free

 If you are eligible for services from the Council, you may also qualify for some financial help to meet your care needs.
 For those who are eligible, Adult Services will carry out a financial assessment.

 Generally, if you have assets of over £23,250 you are unlikely to receive funding for your social care.
 (The value of your home is not taken into account if you need care in your own home).

 You may be eligible for funding through a health fund called NHS continuing healthcare.
 This is care that is arranged and funded solely by the NHS for individuals who are not in

 If you think this may apply to you, you should speak to your doctor or district nurse.

 If you are paying for the full cost of the services you receive to live independently at home or in a care home, you are known as a self-funder.

 You will be a self-funder if any of the following apply to you:

 • You have chosen not to approach the Council’s Adult Services department for help

 • You have chosen not to be financially assessed by the Council